Back to state guides

 Connecticut Cottage Food Labeling Requirements

 Every Connecticut cottage food product needs a label with specific required elements, including a verbatim disclaimer.
-This is where Connecticut is pleasantly concrete: if the label has the right fields, the right address, and the exact warning in large enough type, you have the core label rule covered.
+This is where Connecticut is pleasantly concrete: get the right fields, the right address, and the exact warning in large enough type, and you've covered the core label rule.

-All labels must be legible and printed in English.
-Handwritten labels are acceptable in Connecticut if they are written in durable, permanent ink and meet all formatting requirements.
-The label must contain: 1.
-The common or usual name of the product (e.g., "Chocolate Chip Cookies").
-2. The name and physical address of the cottage food operation (including city, state, and zip code; a P.O.
-Box is not accepted).
-3. The net weight or net volume in both US imperial and metric units (e.g., "Net Wt: 12 oz / 340 g").
-4. An ingredient list in descending order of predominance by weight, with sub-ingredients of prepared foods declared in parentheses.
-5. A declaration of major food allergens (milk, eggs, peanuts, tree nuts, wheat, soy, fish, shellfish, sesame) in compliance with federal labeling guidelines.
+Your labels need to be legible and in English.
+You can write them by hand in Connecticut as long as you use durable, permanent ink and still meet every formatting requirement.
+On each label, include: 1.
+The common or usual name of the product (for example, "Chocolate Chip Cookies").
+2. Your business name and physical address — including city, state, and zip code.
+A P.O.
+Box won't do.
+3. The net weight or net volume in both US imperial and metric units (for example, "Net Wt: 12 oz / 340 g").
+4. An ingredient list in descending order of predominance by weight, with the sub-ingredients of any prepared item spelled out in parentheses.
+5. A declaration of the major food allergens (milk, eggs, peanuts, tree nuts, wheat, soy, fish, shellfish, sesame) that follows federal labeling guidelines.
 6. The required verbatim disclaimer statement.

 Verbatim Required Disclaimer